afshanaman81/blockchain-dev/README.md

 ```

 ### Package Dependencies
-- install the dependecies for all packages, by typing:
+- install the dependecies for the root, and all packages, by typing:
 ```
+$ npm i
-$ npm i && lerna bootstrap
+$ lerna bootstrap
 ```